-- (i) Restrictions on our ability to manage or fund our existing operations, which could result in a material and adverse effect on our future results of operations and financial condition. - (ii) Unwillingness on the part of our bank group partners who provide our credit line and synthetic lease (together, the "credit facilities") to do any of the following: - Renew our credit line facility prior to or at its expiration, which is March 30, 2006; - Provide a waiver or amendment for any covenant violations we may experience in future periods, thereby triggering a default under and/or termination of both the credit line and the synthetic lease; or - Approve any other amendments of our credit line facility we might seek to obtain in order to improve our business.
+- (i) Restrictions on our ability to manage or fund our existing operations, which could result in a material and adverse effect on our future results of operations and financial condition. - (ii) Unwillingness on the part of our bank group partners who provide our credit line and synthetic lease (together, the "credit facilities") to do any of the following: - Provide a waiver or amendment for any covenant violations we may experience in future periods, thereby triggering a default under and/or termination of both the credit line and the synthetic lease; or - Approve any other amendments of our credit line facility we might seek to obtain in order to improve our business.

 Any lack of renewal, or waiver or amendment, if needed, could result in the credit line becoming unavailable to us and any amounts outstanding becoming immediately due and payable.
-In the case of our secured senior credit facility, this would mean the loss of our remaining standby letters of credit totaling \$27.4 million.
+In the case of our secured senior credit facility, this would mean the loss of our remaining standby letters of credit totaling \$27.5 million.
 In the case of our synthetic lease, this would mean the acceleration of our obligation to purchase the leased facilities for the stipulated sales price of \$50 million.
 This may result in our having to immediately purchase the land and buildings underlying the lease for cash or find a third party to purchase them, potentially at a substantial discount to their appraised value.
 We would guarantee any shortfall below the \$50 million stipulated sales price up to a maximum of \$43.9 million payable by us.
 Any requirement to pay off either or both of these two items would substantially restrict or reduce cash available to us.